Alcohol Deep Dive: Health Effects, Weight Loss, Social Components, and More!

-Alcohol has been used for thousands of years for various purposes: In ceremony, during celebrations, and as a general social lubricant amongst other uses.
+Alcohol has been used for thousands of years for various purposes — in ceremonies, during celebrations, and as a social lubricant, among other uses.
 We know alcohol is a toxin in nature, and there have been many claims thrown around as far as its health benefits and detriments.

-Heavy alcohol drinking increases the risk of cardiovascular and liver disease, metabolic disturbances, nutritional deficiencies, cancers (i.e. mouth, stomach, colon, liver and breast cancer), neurological disorders and fetal abnormalities.
+Excessive drinking increases the risk of cardiovascular and liver disease, metabolic disturbances, nutritional deficiencies, cancers (i.e. mouth, stomach, colon, liver, breast, and pancreatic cancer), neurological disorders, and fetal abnormalities.

-In contrast to heavy alcohol use, light to moderate drinking, especially of alcoholic beverages rich in polyphenols such as red wine, was reported to lower the risk of coronary heart disease, stroke, type 2 diabetes, cognitive decline, and osteoporosis.
-Heavy alcohol use will obviously hurt body recomposition and fat loss efforts through a variety of different mechanisms, but light to moderate may not be as deleterious as we may think (with some exceptions that we’ll get into).
+In contrast to excessive alcohol use, light to moderate drinking, especially of alcoholic beverages rich in polyphenols such as red wine, was reported to lower the risk of coronary heart disease, stroke, type 2 diabetes, cognitive decline, and osteoporosis.
+Drinking excessively use will hurt body recomposition and fat loss efforts through various mechanisms, but light to moderate drinking may not be as harmful as we may think (with some exceptions that we’ll get into).

 Definitions